rize-network/app-studio-web/src/components/Alert/Alert.md

 # Alert

-Displays an alert message with optional custom icon and styling.
+Displays an alert message with optional custom icon and styles

 ### **Import**
   ```tsx static